tobyck/cyxal/README.md

 ### Style Guide

 - Variable/argument names are `lower_snake_case`
-- Types, structs, enums, etc. are `PascalCase`
+- Structs, enums, and unions are `PascalCase`
 - Macros are also `lower_snake_case` unless they are constants, in which case they should be `UPPER_SNAKE_CASE`
 - The `*` for pointers sits next to the identifier with a space after the type
 - Comment where you think it's necessary, but please provide a comment before function definitions describing what it does.